Elam Hearts and Hands

 Strollers: If a stroller is needed, you may choose which entrance door works best to utilize a ramp.
 Follow the hallway guides for the direction of the drop-off/pick-up procedure.

 Daily Home Screening: Parents will be asked to sign a commitment, agreeing to take their child’s temperature and evaluate their child’s health and exposure to COVID-19, before bringing him/her to school each day.
-Please keep your child home if he/she is sick.
-In light of COVID-19, watch particularly for symptoms related to this virus: fever (100.4F or higher), chills, cough, shortness of breath or difficulty breathing, fatigue, muscle/body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+Please keep your child home if he/she is experiencing symptoms.
 Refer to the Parent Handbook under Health Policy for typical health related policies.
 See the attached paper at the end of this document to reference the Daily Health Screening.
-A copy of this will need to be printed, filled out, signed, and returned to be put in your child’s school file.
+The top part of this screening paper must be filled out, signed, and returned to be put in your child’s

-Daily Health Checks/Temperature Checks: The teachers will confirm with the parents each day, that their child’s temperature has been taken and ask if their child is experiencing specific symptoms.
-They will do a visual health assessment of each child upon entering the classroom.
+Daily Health Checks/Temperature Checks: The teachers will do a visual health assessment of each child upon entering the classroom.
 If there are health concerns, parents will be notified immediately.
-We will utilize the non-contact thermometer if there is a question regarding a child’s temperature at any point throughout the school day.
+We will utilize a non-contact thermometer if there is a question regarding a child’s temperature at any point throughout the school day.
 If a child has a temperature of 100.4F or higher the child will be taken to a designated isolation room and will stay with a staff member until a parent comes to pick up the child.

 Teacher Health Check: The teachers will do a daily home screening before arriving at school.
 Any staff member with a temperature of 100.4F or higher and/or experiencing COVID-19 related symptoms will be asked to leave the building.

-Cohort Classes: Each class will remain with its same classmates and teachers throughout the day.
-Only one class at a time will go outside to the playground or into the gym area.
-Floaters (additional teachers to assist in the bathroom and clean/disinfect toys) will be available for additional support during the school day.
+Cohort Classes: With physical distancing a challenge within the early learning setting, mitigation practices include the use of cohorts.
+Each class will remain with its same classmates and teachers throughout the day.
+Only one class at a time will go to the playground/gym area and participate in snacktime.
+A floater (an additional teacher) will be available for extra support during the school day.

-Snack Time: Hands will be washed before and after eating.
-Snacks will be eaten at tables where children are appropriately distanced from one another.
-Snacks provided by the school will be distributed by the teachers along with a cup and napkin.
+Snacktime: An eating area will be set up and coned off in a small section of the gym.
+Tables will be set up so that the children can be distanced during snack time.
+Only one class at a time will be eating together.
+Hands will be washed before and after eating.
+Snacks, provided by the school, will be distributed by the teachers.
 If a snack is brought from home to share with the class, it must be an individually wrapped store-bought snack, or an unopened bag of snacks to be distributed by the classroom teachers.
 No homemade snacks at this time.
+The Children’s Day Out group will have snacktime in their separate classroom.

-Cleaning and Disinfecting: Daily cleaning and disinfecting with an EPA approved product will be done on the tables, chairs, floors, bathrooms, sinks, railings, toys, and specific touch points within the classrooms and throughout the building in areas where the children participate.
-Toys will be rotated within the classroom so that those toys played with can be collected to be cleaned, and new items can be added to the play area.
+Cleaning and Disinfecting: There will be routine cleaning and disinfecting (with an EPA-approved disinfectant) of the tables, chairs, floors, bathrooms, sinks, railings, toys, and specific touch points within the classrooms and throughout the building in areas where the children participate.

 Wash Me Bins: Any toy put in a child’s mouth, sneezed or coughed upon, will be put in a bin to be cleaned and disinfected at the end of the day.